Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Experimental Results and Analysis

-Figure~\ref{fig:transition_overview_owt} shows that, on OpenWebText under an exact oracle denoiser, all discrete diffusion samplers exhibit substantial transition-level error at small numbers of sampling steps.
-Across transition KL, NLL, and entropy, convergence to the autoregressive baseline occurs only when the number of steps approaches the sequence length~$T$ (except for LLaDA).
+Figure~\ref{fig:transition_overview_owt} shows that, on OpenWebText under an exact oracle denoiser, all evaluated discrete diffusion samplers exhibit substantial transition-level mismatch at small numbers of sampling steps.
+Across transition KL, NLL, and entropy, agreement with the autoregressive baseline improves only as the number of sampling steps approaches the sequence length~$T$ (except for LLaDA).
 The same qualitative behavior holds on the character-level Text8 dataset despite the different vocabulary and granularity; see Figure~\ref{fig:overview_text8_owt_appendix} in Appendix~\ref{app:overview_text8}.

-\textbf{Interpretation.} This behavior reflects a structural limitation of few-step discrete diffusion.
-Sampling proceeds via parallel updates of marginal token distributions.
-Matching marginals implies matching the joint distribution only under strong independence assumptions, which are violated in natural language.
-Consequently, transition-level inconsistencies persist unless the number of steps approaches the sequence length~$T$, where the procedure degenerates to autoregressive generation.
-In short, few-step dLLMs do not converge to the true transition law even with an exact oracle denoiser.
+\textbf{Interpretation.} This result reveals a structural limitation of few-step discrete diffusion sampling.
+These samplers update multiple positions in parallel using marginal token predictions.
+However, matching local marginals does not generally imply matching the joint sequence distribution, except under strong independence assumptions that are violated in natural language.
+As a result, transition-level inconsistencies persist in the few-step regime and only diminish when the number of refinement steps becomes comparable to the sequence length.
+Thus, even with an exact oracle denoiser, few-step dLLM samplers do not faithfully recover the true transition law.
 See Appendix~\ref{app:metric_outputs_all} for all metric outputs.